HF0/blueooth-wt12-for-arduino/README.md

 # Limitations

-* The module is configured so that only one connection is allowed.
-Unexpected disconnections are not handled.
+* The module is configured so that only one connection is allowed. **Unexpected disconnections are not handled** (MUX mode should be used instead).

 # Links

 * An alternative comprehensive library for WT modules [Link](https://github.com/jrowberg/iwrap)

 # Documentation